Our ecological public charity concentrates on

 In 1998, Lisa Craig Gautier founded Matter of Trust with the assistance of her husband, Patrice Olivier Gautier (VP of Internet Software & Services at Apple, Inc.).
 This ecological nonprofit received 501(c)3 public charity status in May of 1999.

-Matter of Trust’s mission purposefully concentrates only on ecological progress and the environment we DO want to see in the future.
+Matter of Trust’s mission concentrates on the positive, ecological progress and the environment we do want.
 Our many programs work in integrated cycles, mimicking Mother Nature.
 We highlight natural abundance in equilibrium, integrating renewable resources into manufacturing and green jobs.
-We promote balancing manmade surplus with needs, and provide enthusiastic, collaborative eco-education.
+We enthusiastically promote recycling, reuse and redistribution.
+Balancing surplus with needs.
+Providing and collaborating on eco-educational tools and spaces, we focus on humanity’s incentives, perspectives and impacts on climate.
 The results are worthwhile, commonsensical, and often enchanting.

 “When my husband and I started our family, we were happy to take on the responsibility for bringing our kids into the world; and we felt more and more responsibility for the world everyone is passing on to kids everywhere.
 Thankfully, each day, our teams here get to meet hundreds of others who feel the same way.
 It provides a delightful, positive atmosphere for an environmental charity.”

 Nonprofits would seem perfectly suited for networking, but often they are so busy with their specific missions that they don’t have the time and staff to do the necessary research, outreach, and follow up.
 “Great ideas often only stay ideas unless they are presented to the right people at the right time.
 And, to really take off, I believe they need to link up with other complementary great ideas.” – Lisa Gautier

 First, we started by matching nonprofit needs with in-kind donations through our free Excess Access program.
 The charities described their missions when they posted their wish lists and this introduced us to thousands of grassroots organizations, recyclers, green businesses, and other exciting new projects.
 Naturally, the collaboration of ideas began to flow as easily as the connecting of wishes to donations.